recursion-ninja/CSCI-499-2021-Fall/README.md

 ## Email

-Emails to the instructor must be via a CUNY Hunter College email addresses for [FERPA reasons](#family-educational-rights-and-privacy-act-ferpa).
-Also, include the class name or number in the subject line of the email.
+Emails to the instructor must be via a CUNY Hunter College email addresses for [FERPA reasons](#family-educational-rights-and-privacy-act-ferpa). **Include the class number in the subject line of the email.**

 ## Computer Science Facilities & Labs